www.landmodo.com - Landmodo

-So you’re ready to buy some owner-financed land and have questions, well, look no further.
-Here is my complete guide to content marketing in 2023.
+So you're ready to buy some owner-financed land and have questions, look no further.
+Here is our complete guide to buying land in 2024.

 It’s pretty simple.
 Here is a short guide to help you:

 It is that simple.
-On a recent Facebook Live video, I spoke with a land seller about how simple the process is.
-In the video below, I talk to Tate and the conversation I’m referencing starts around the 1 minute, 50 seconds mark.
+In a recent Facebook Live video, I spoke with a land seller about how simple the process is.
+I talk to Tate, and the conversation I’m referencing starts around the 1-minute, 50-second mark.

 There is a flaw in the land market; here’s why.
 Some key players help keep the market moving in most real estate transactions.
 These key players are the realtors and the banks.